 Much More Than Marionettes!

-touch lives through the art of puppetry.
+through the global art of puppetry.

 The Center for Puppetry Arts is a unique cultural treasure - a magical place where children and adults are educated, enlightened and entertained.
 Since 1978, the Center has introduced millions of visitors to the wonder and art of puppetry and has touched the lives of many through enchanting performances, curriculum-based workshops and the hands-on Museum, as well as Distance Learning and Outreach Programs.

 To be the premier puppetry center in the world.